 In Camargue, the harvest is drawing to a close, with yield for AOP Sable de Camargue expected to be 18% lower than in 2023.

-Harvest in Douro Valley, which commenced in mid-August, is expected to meet the quality and yield targets.
+The harvest in the Douro Valley, meanwhile, which commenced in mid-August, is expected to meet the quality and yield targets.

 In August, the French farm ministry said the country's wine output is set to fall sharply this year after very humid weather helped develop diseases across French vineyards this year, and some regions were hit by hail and frosts.